HPaulson/Nentego-Example/membership-electedcandidates.md

 <h2>When can I complete my Ordeal?</h2>
 As a newly elected candidate, completing your Ordeal and becoming a full member in the Order of the Arrow is the next step in your membership journey.
 From the time of your election, you have two years to complete your Ordeal;
-There are multiple opportunities offered throughout the year for you complete your Ordeal.
-- There are three lodge weekends each year – one in April, one in May, and the last one in October – where you can join Unami Lodge, One.
+There are three lodge weekends each year – one in April, one in May, and the last one in October – where you can complete your ordeal and join Nentego Lodge.
-- You can complete your Ordeal at Resica Falls Scout Reservation with your unit during your week at summer camp.
-- You can also travel to Resica Falls during the summer and complete your Ordeal provisionally on Wednesday &amp; Thursday during any week of summer camp.

 <div class="card mb-3">
   <div class="card-body">